JohnSasser/06-WeatherDashboard/README.md

 This work is a simple weather tracker and forecast app, build with the [open weather api](https://openweathermap.org/).
 Search for your city or, as the background image indicates, anywhere on earth!
 The top-right box houses the current weather in the location, and the bottom-right box will show a 5 day forecast for the given location.

-Enjoy and remember,
-Efficiency is the key to success!!!

 ![Project Image](./assets/images/weather-dashboard-min.png)

 # About